Assisting Hands Home Care | Chicago, IL and WI

 How do falls impact senior health?

 A fallen senior may succumb to a broken hip or a traumatic brain injury (TBI).
 Most commonly, seniors who fall suffer from fractured bones and soft tissue injuries.
 Due to age and progressing frailty, older adults may require hospitalization after traumas that at first appear minor.
-Hip fractures, for instance, require that the senior be hospitalized.
-The sedation and surgical procedures performed in a hospital setting traumatize the injured elderly individual even further.
-Treatment and prognosis are also complicated for seniors who suffer less-serious injuries, like broken bones.
-After a hip replacement, the recovering senior is less mobile.

-Additionally, the elderly individual is weaker and feels more pain.
-The resulting discomfort may be temporary or long-lasting, leading to the necessity of extra in-home help from professional caregivers or family members.
 The course of recovery is bleak for seniors who undergo falls due to age-related causes.
 Older people are more likely to have pre-existing medical conditions, like heart disease, and be frail, for instance, which places them in a position to heal less quickly than younger, healthier individuals.
 Seniors who do recover from both the fall and treatment may do so more slowly.
-This prolonged recovery period in the hospital exposes these vulnerable individuals to infections, like pneumonia, sepsis and urinary tract infections, that are easily acquired in hospital settings.
+This prolonged recovery period in the hospital exposes these vulnerable individuals to infections, like pneumonia, sepsis, and urinary tract infections that are easily acquired in hospital settings.

 What are long-term effects of falling?

-The risks for long-term health complications are heightened by falls in the aging population.
-The majority of seniors who sustain injury after a fall are no longer fully able to care for themselves.
-Furthermore, elderly individuals are unlikely to resume their usual activities due to fear of falling again.
 When seniors reduce their physical activity levels, their frailty increases.
 A weaker bodily constitution can contribute to events that lead to a subsequent fall.
 Without even mild exercise, seniors’ muscle strength and bone mass decrease; flexibility and coordination are also reduced.
 Complicating health matters further, inactive seniors put themselves at risk for depression, delirium, dementia, and other worsening mental states.
-The rate of cognitive decline, especially dementia, increases among seniors who fail to engage in regular exercise.
-Cardiovascular and cognitive health are linked.
+The rate of cognitive decline, especially dementia, increases among seniors who fail to engage in regular exercise as cardiovascular and cognitive health are linked.

 Why do seniors fall?